 What status tiers does Spirit Airlines match?

 Spirit Airlines will match status with Alaska, American, Delta, Frontier, Hawaiian, JetBlue, Southwest, and United.
 You can earn either Silver or Gold status in Free Spirit, depending on your status with a competitor.
-Here’s how status maps over:
+Below is a chart showing how status maps over.

 How much do you have to fly to maintain Free Spirit status?